Paul Cronin

-Paul Cronin (8 July 1938 – 13 September 2019) was an Australian actor who played roles in the Australian television series Matlock Police and The Sullivans.
+Paul Cronin (8 July 1938 – 13 September 2019) was an Australian actor, best known for his multiple-award winning role in the Australian television series The Sullivans as patriarch Dave Sullivan.
 He won the Silver Logie for Best Actor five times, including three years consecutively from 1978, the most awarded actor in Australia, alongside Martin Sacks.

 As a young man Cronin moved to Melbourne where he worked in a variety of jobs.
 After actively seeking an acting career, he performed in various Crawford Productions including Division 4 and Homicide.
 Cronin appeared as motorcycle policeman Gary Hogan in the Crawford Productions drama Matlock Police (1971–1976), followed by its spin-off Solo One (1976).
 He played the central character of Dave Sullivan in the popular soap opera The Sullivans from 1976 to 1983.

 In 1986 Cronin led a consortium with Christopher Skase which was awarded the inaugural licence for the Brisbane Bears in the then-Victorian Football League.
 He was president of the club from 1987-1989.